How To Find Your Optimal Running Paces

 Why is it important to know your optimal running paces?

-Knowing your optimal running paces provide important structure, no matter if you’re training for a race or just enjoying the act of getting out there.
+Knowing your optimal running paces provides important structure, whether you're training for a race or just enjoying the act of getting out there.
 Finding your go-to paces provides an important foundation for all of your runs.
 For example, a long run pace is going to differ from a shorter or more intense workout.

 How can you identify your optimal running paces?

 The distance of the time trial may vary depending on your coach and the length of your race.
-It also depends on whether or not you're training for a race at all — there is such a thing as finding an optimal pace for fun runs, as well.
-For example, Woods said she instructs her athletes to do a 3K time trial (7.5 laps on a 400-meter track) while Dodds said he recommends running either two miles or a 5K (3.1 miles or 12.5 laps on the track).
+It also depends on whether or not you're training for a race at all—there is such a thing as finding an optimal pace for fun runs as well.
+For example, Woods said she instructs her athletes to do a 3K time trial (7.5 laps on a 400-metre track) while Dodds said he recommends running either two miles or a 5K (3.1 miles or 12.5 laps on the track).

-No matter the length of your time trial, one thing is key: The distance should be more than one mile.
-Woods said any shorter distance is “less telling” when it comes to assessing fitness.
-Though for those who are just beginning to run regularly, doing a one-mile time trial is a great place to start.
+Whatever the length of your time trial, one thing is key: the distance should be more than one mile.
+Woods said any shorter distance is "less telling" when it comes to assessing fitness.
+Although for those who are just beginning to run regularly, doing a one-mile time trial is a great place to start.

-Keep in mind that pace calculators propose estimates to help gauge what feels most comfortable to you.
-This is why having a range is so important — some days your recovery run (or even your tempo run) may be faster than other days.
+Bear in mind that pace calculators propose estimates to help gauge what feels most comfortable to you.
+This is why having a range is so important—some days your recovery run (or even your tempo run) may be faster than other days.
 Running with a heart rate monitor can also help you determine what recovery rate is best for you on any given day.

 Why are running paces usually provided via a range?

-Woods admitted that the above pace range for an easy run (9:20-10:15 minutes per mile) is huge.
-There’s a reason for that: Every recovery run is going to be different.
-This is due to multiple factors, including the terrain or surface you’re training on, the weather conditions that day, how well you fueled and hydrated prior to your run, and even your current stress levels — just to name a few.
+Woods admitted that the above pace range for an easy run (9:20–10:15 minutes per mile) is huge.
+There's a reason for that: every recovery run is going to be different.
+This is due to multiple factors, including the terrain or surface you're training on, the weather conditions that day, how well you fuelled and hydrated prior to your run, and even your current stress levels—just to name a few.

 What this means is that your optimal pace (for any type of run) isn't always going to be spot on, and that's OK.